How to Make Healthy Holiday Food Choices |

 guest November 3, 2012

-Some of the most common things I hear just after the holidays are over are all the comments about how much weight everybody gained from all the good food.
-I’m not a proponent for obsessing over food.
-I don’t pig out and I don’t starve myself.
-If I want a piece of chocolate cheesecake, I eat it and I enjoy it.
+Some of the most common things I hear just after the holidays are comments about how much weight everybody gained from all the good food.
+I’m not a proponent of obsessing over food.
+I don’t overeat, and I don’t starve myself.
+If I want a piece of chocolate cheesecake, I eat it, and I enjoy it.
 No guilt.

-One of the ways I am able to thoroughly enjoy my food without worrying over my waistline is by trying to have an 80/20 or 90/10 rule.
+One of the ways I can thoroughly enjoy my food without worrying about my waistline is by trying to have an 80/20 or 90/10 rule.
 That means that 80-90% of what I eat is nutrient-dense and completely guilt-free.
 The other 10-20% is allowed to be more indulgent (still no guilt!!).
-If I know that most of my food is healthy, I am able to give myself a little grace with the rest.
+If I know that most of my food is healthy, I can give myself a little grace with the rest.

 The best way to have delicious and healthy holiday foods is to make them yourself from real food (as opposed to processed food)!
-If you don’t cook much, check out some real food blogs (like mine!) for recipes.
-If you have favorite holiday foods that are less than healthy, check out these ideas for swapping out the bad ingredients for good ones!
+If you don’t cook much, check out Kate Tietje’s cookbook, Wholesome Real Food Favorites for recipes.
+If you have favorite holiday foods that are less than healthy, check out these ideas for swapping out the not-so-good ingredients for better ones!
+Don’t have any recipes for holiday foods?
+Check out Earthley’s guide, Holiday Recipes: Whole Foods for the Whole Family.

 Healthier Swaps

 • Healthy Fats: This is where people make the biggest mistakes, especially during the holidays.
-They believe that if they eat low-fat, unsaturated fat or even man-made fat (margarine), then they can get away with eating more.
+They believe that if they eat low, unsaturated, or even man-made fat (margarine), they can get away with eating more.
 Not true!
-What we need to do is switch to healthy fats, such as butter, coconut oil, cream, lard and tallow.
+What we need to do is switch to healthy fats, such as butter, coconut oil, cream, lard, and tallow.
 Think that’s crazy??
-Kate has done an excellent post explaining why we need these vital fats and why this type of fat won’t make you fat!
+Kate has done an excellent post explainingย healthy fats and why we need them (this type of fat won’t make you fat)!

 • Unprocessed Sweeteners: I know that the biggest craving for most of us during the holidays is the sweet stuff!
-Don’t worry, I’m not going to tell you to avoid all sugars.
+Don’t worry; I won’t tell you to avoid all sugars.
 The first thing to do is to ditch all those fake sweeteners (except all-natural stevia, if you like it) and everything containing high fructose corn syrup.
-Then, use all the plain ol’ white sugar to make sugar scrubs for Christmas gifts, because you won’t be eating it!!!
-Buy some raw, local honey, grade B maple syrup and rapadura/sucanat.
-These sweeteners have minerals to help you process the sugar and they have a much better flavor than the artificial sweeteners.
+Then, use all the plain ol’ white sugar to Rosemary-Mint Sugar Scrub because you won’t be eating it!!!
+Buy raw, local honey, grade B maple syrup, rapadura/sucanat, or other sugar alternatives.
+These sweeteners have minerals to help you process the sugar and a much better flavor than artificial sweeteners.
 Want to know more?
-Check out Kate’s post about sweeteners!
+Check out our posts Everything You Need to Know About Sugar! and

-• Herbs and Spices: The third big downfall I see during the holidays is the use of artificial flavorings.
-Artificial flavors, colors, preservatives and “flavor enhancers” are often dangerous, not to mention a sad replacement for the real thing!
-Instead of “seasoning packets,” marinades and sauces that are cram-packed full of artificial ingredients, learn to use herbs and spice!
+• Herbs and Spices: The third big downfall I see during the holidays is artificial flavorings.
+Artificial flavors, colors, preservatives, and “flavor enhancers” are often dangerous, not to mention a sad replacement for the real thing!
+Instead of “seasoning packets,” marinades, and sauces full of artificial ingredients, consider using herbs and spice!
 Did you know that many people have adverse reactions to all this artificial junk?
 Some of them even cause weight gain!

-• Unrefined Salt: Regular table salt has been stripped of everything except sodium chloride, which causes us to retain water!
-If you’re wanting to fit into your special holiday clothes, this is less than helpful.
-Around my house, we consider unrefined Celtic sea salt to be a health food!
-This is such a simple switch that makes a huge health difference.
+• Unrefined Salt: If you read our blog, Everything You Need to Know About Salt, you know regular table salt has been stripped of everything except sodium chloride, which causes us to retain water!
+If you want to fit into your special holiday clothes, this is less than helpful.
+Around my house, we consider unrefined Celtic sea salt a healthy food!
+This is such a simple switch that makes a huge difference.

-So, what will this look like when it comes to your favorite recipes?
+So, what will this look like regarding your favorite recipes?
 Here are some examples of refined foods gone real!

 Examples